Alice's Wonderland Bakery: Broadcast

 The series originally premiered on February 9, 2022.
 On the same day, first six episodes were released early on on-demand and Disney+.
 The first season is streamable on Disney+, FuboTV, and Amazon Prime Video.
-The show was renewed for a second season in April 2022.
+In April 2022, the show was renewed for a second season, which premiered on June 28, 2023.

 Reception

-Critical reception
+Critical response

+Harlan Sharpe of Fatherly praised the show for "[not] trying to remake Alice in Wonderland, [but] trying to give families a magical and offbeat show that is pro-baking."
+GeekMom favorably compared the series to the animated children's show True and the Rainbow Kingdom, writing, "The series aims to celebrate diversity through the use of food to highlight culture, collaboration, and the value of community."
+Laurel Graeber of The New York Times said that the show highlights creativity, while taking notice of the cultural diversity of the characters and their voice actors compared to the original Alice in Wonderland.

-Ashley Moulton gave the show three out of five stars in her review, in which she described it as "a fun treat, but not one of Disney's standouts".
+Ashley Moulton of Common Sense Media gave the show a grade of three out of five stars in her review, in which she described it as "a fun treat, but not one of Disney's standouts".
 She praised the characters, worldbuilding, musical numbers, and themes, stating that "Alice's Wonderland Bakery mines author Lewis Carroll's treasure trove of source material and adds amazing sugary confections".
 Moulton did, however, express concern over the numerous desserts featured on the show and said there were many other types of foods Alice and her friends could cook.
-Fatherly writer Harlan Sharpe praised the show for "[not] trying to remake Alice in Wonderland, [but] trying to give families a magical and offbeat show that is pro-baking".
-An article from GeekMom favorably compared the series to the animated children's show True and the Rainbow Kingdom.
-The New York Times Laurel Graeber took notice of the cultural diversity of the characters and their voice actors compared to the original Alice in Wonderland.
+Marisa Lascala of Good Housekeeping included Alice's Wonderland Bakery in their "60 Best Kids' TV Shows and Family Series of All Time" list.